-We are an emerging biopharmaceutical company primarily focused on the development and commercialization of our proprietary oral drug candidate, MDX, to treat Attention Deficit Hyperactivity Disorder, or ADHD, and other cognitive dysfunctions including Fragile X Syndrome, or Fragile X. The most common currently available treatments for ADHD are stimulants that increase the brain chemicals dopamine and norepinephrine.
-Stimulants have significant side effects, and are classified as controlled substances which have significant potential for misuse, abuse and addiction.
+We are an emerging biopharmaceutical company primarily focused on the development and commercialization of our proprietary oral drug candidate, MDX, to treat ADHD and other cognitive dysfunctions including Fragile X. The most common currently available treatments for ADHD are stimulants that increase the brain chemicals dopamine and norepinephrine.
+Stimulants have significant side effects, and are classified as controlled substances, which have significant potential for misuse, abuse and addiction.
 MDX is not a stimulant, and works with a different mechanism of action.
 MDX is a proprietary, combined rapid onset/extended release formulation of the chemical pyridoxine pyroglutamate, which is more broadly known as metadoxine.
+Metadoxine is designed to be a monoamine-independent modulator of gamma-aminobutyric acid transmission.
 Metadoxine has been available since the 1980s only in immediate release forms for the acute treatment of alcohol intoxication and the chronic treatment of alcoholic liver disease in Italy, Portugal, Hungary, Russia, India, China, Mexico and Thailand.